Reviews

 The Smile’s latest press shot. lol

-For all The Smile has successfully shaken off the exceptionalism of Radiohead, though, it’s notable that Cutouts isn’t the first time that Yorke and Greenwood have been involved in a quick-turnaround follow-up record, and the symmetries are striking.
-In June 2001, barely nine months after Kid A came out, Radiohead released Amnesiac, an album of songs that were recorded in the same sessions as Kid A, but for whatever reason didn’t fit the first release.
+For all The Smile has successfully shaken off the exceptionalism of Radiohead, though, it’s notable that Cutouts isn’t the first time that Yorke and Greenwood have been involved in a quick-turnaround follow-up record, and the symmetries are striking: in June 2001, barely nine months after Kid A came out, Radiohead released Amnesiac, an album of songs that were recorded in the same sessions as Kid A, but for whatever reason didn’t fit the first release.
 Twenty-three years on, Amnesiac is now regarded as something of an odds-and-sods LP, a sort of wash-up/clear-out of work that was too good to leave on the cutting room floor, but too individually idiosyncratic – Dixieland trad-jazz closing number, anyone? – to slot into other future albums.
 As a result, it’s less an album, more an anthology, more a Kid B.

 Those are the ones for which cold hard evidence exists of their long gestations, and others still carry a certain nostalgic quality anyway that suggest similar: ‘Instant Psalm’’s pedal-droned acoustic guitar figure and earthy circular melody is very much in the mode of Yorke’s ballads from the mid-90s, and were it not for the extraordinary modern-Greenwood string arrangement that swirls around it so magically, you could believe it was an offcut from The Bends.
 ‘No Words’, similarly, has close riff-kinship with Amnesiac track ‘I Might Be Wrong’, and is the most overtly Radiohead thing The Smile have released so far.

-On Amnesiac, this compendium approach was to the album’s detriment, perhaps because the band name on the sleeve has always demanded a genius-level sense of overarching cohesion to its albums, leaving the distance between content and creator too wide.
+It all makes for a sort of Jurassic Park effect in audio form: creatures from multiple disparate eras exhumed and re-engineered to coexist in the present day, with no individual element necessarily having much reason to show up alongside any other beyond sheer gleeful entertainment.
+On Amnesiac, that compendium approach was to the album’s detriment, perhaps because the band name on the sleeve has always demanded a genius-level sense of overarching cohesion to its albums, meaning the distance there between content and creator was too wide.
 With The Smile, however, it’s less of a problem: previous LP Wall of Eyes unequivocally hangs together better, but when the band energy is so clearly this low-pressure – just a first-thought-best-thought-here’s-some-songs vibe – the emphasis of any album shifts from the whole to its parts: sure, Cutouts has a through-line that plays out well enough over its 45 minutes, but put it on shuffle and you’d barely notice a dip in the listening experience.
 The individual songs, on the other hand, are uniformly enthralling, captivating, thrilling and memorable, and perhaps the best collection that Yorke and Greenwood have been involved with since In Rainbows.

 There’s a case to be made that at least three of Radiohead’s nine studio albums are bone fide masterpieces (you can argue about which ones among yourselves), and there’s a sense that because of that the heat is off The Smile to be capital-G Great.
 Instead, they can be a really satisfying jam band, or a vessel for experimentation, a good old-fashioned side-project self-indulgence, or, in this case, a repository for lost songs.
 The key is that it doesn’t really matter, and when you’ve spent your entire adult life being told that your main band Really Does, that must be incredibly freeing.